-AM communicates all authentication and authorization information to agents using OpenID Connect (OIDC) JSON web tokens (JWT).
-To secure the integrity of the JSON payload (outlined in the JSON Web Algorithm specification RFC 7518), AM and the agents support signing the tokens for communication with the RS256 algorithm.
+AM communicates all authentication and authorization information to Java agents using OpenID Connect (OIDC) JSON web tokens (JWT).
+To secure the integrity of the JSON payload (outlined in the JSON Web Algorithm specification RFC 7518), AM and the Java agent support signing the tokens for communication with the RS256 algorithm.